lzge-github/GWU_Study/README.md

 # GWU Study
 Repository for Schoolwork at GWU.
-More details about the each projects can be found under Projects tab.
+More details about each project can be found under Projects tab.

 ## Fall 2021 Projects
 **Project 1** _PUBH6860 Principles of Bioinformatics_